naparuba/tanuki-www/content/pages/docs/internals/sessions.md

 To make clear, this locking system is purely *advisory*.
 There is no enforcement that clients must acquire a lock to perform any operation.
 Any client can read, write, and delete a key without owning the corresponding lock.
-It is not the goal of Consul to protect against misbehaving clients.
+It is not the goal of XXX to protect against misbehaving clients.

 ## Leader Election